 Healthcare Administration Accelerated Track

-A fully online program, the MHA degree may be completed in 2 years full-time, or up to a maximum of 5 years part-time.
+A fully online program, designed for the early or mid-careerist, the MHA degree may be completed in 2 years full-time, or up to a maximum of 5 years part-time.
+No GRE exam is required for admission.
 Each course includes 8-10 hours of synchronous learning, in which students are required to participate in collaborative web-based sessions.
 To engage students in real-world healthcare leadership experiences, the program requires active service learning opportunities including a capstone research project conducted within the healthcare setting of the student’s choice.

 The program is designed in three formats: